AccelerationConsortium/ac-microcourses/docs/courses/data-science/overview.md

 ## 🎯 Learning Outcomes

-- Describe a materials discovery task using data science language and concepts
+- Describe and categorize a materials discovery task using data science language and concepts
-- Adapt a Bayesian optimization script to find an optimal chocolate chip cookie recipe
+- Customize a Bayesian optimization script to systematically identify the optimal chocolate chip cookie recipe, demonstrating practical application of optimization techniques
-- Judiciously choose an advanced optimization setup that matches a materials discovery task
+- Evaluate and select an advanced optimization setup that is best suited for a specific materials discovery task, showcasing critical analysis and decision-making skills
-- Programatically upload a completed dataset to Figshare, create a benchmark model, and host it on HuggingFace
+- Develop and execute a program to upload a dataset to a public database, construct a benchmark model, and deploy it online, illustrating proficiency in data sharing and model hosting

 ## 🛠️ Competencies/Skills